catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/data-bindings.md

 ### Data mapping configuration

 To configure the bindings, a config file for the Ontop software has to be created.
 The file is written in the Ontop mapping language and has the extension **.obda**.
-For more information, see the Knowledge Agent KIT.
+For more information, see the Knowledge [Agents KIT](../../knowledge-agents/adoption-view/intro.md).

 ### Construction of a single data binding